Roundtable discussion: How to handle Catholic Church sex abuse scandal

 Norris said he's skeptical there will be a full list.

-Late last year, KPRC2's Bill Balleza sat down with Dinardo for an exclusive interview.
+Late last year, KPRC2's Bill Balleza sat down with Cardinal Daniel DiNardo for an exclusive interview.
 Watch that conversation in the video below:

 Copyright 2019 by KPRC Click2Houston - All rights reserved.